-- The clearance and maintenance of the various village streets
+- The clearing and maintenance of the various village streets

 There are strict rules governing the joining, participation or withdrawal from the Ikolo group.
 Once a member, it is very difficult to disavow the group.
 A unilateral decision to leave the group is certainly not an option.
 However, members who are over 40 years can be unanimously excused from the group.
-That said, there are three recognisable routes to membership renunciation.
+That said, there are three recognisable routes to the renunciation of membership.
 They are:

-- Upward social mobility.
-This is when a member moves from the Ikolo group to the Ndi Iche group.
+- Upward social mobility – when a member moves from the Ikolo group to the Ndi Iche group.
 This can be achieved by taking the Ime Ohai title.

 - Sickness or old age induced departure